agrc/api.mapserv.utah.gov/README.md

 ### Google Kubernetes Engine

-Make sure to first change the `kubectl` context to GKE cluster with `gcloud`.
+Make sure to first change the `kubectl` context to the GKE cluster with `gcloud`.
 - `gcloud container clusters get-credentials agrc-api`

 #### Creating config objects